 The digital collection exists as a vast array of versatile high-quality assets; mostly raw file, some development and a few public ready – all free and available on request.

 From this same suite we have created the online 3D tour, immersive dome and VR experiences.
-The VR experience is free to download from the Oculus Store from August, the Dome experience can be viewed at the Market Hall, Plymouth and the 3D Tour is accessed on this website.
+The VR experience is free to download from SideQuest, a platform which allows you to browse and install VR content on your Oculus Quest headset.
+The Dome experience can be viewed at the Market Hall, Plymouth and the 3D Tour is accessed on this website.